OpenUnison/openunison-k8s-login-activedirectory/README.md

 # Orchestra Login Portal for ActiveDirectory

+>  :warning:
+>
+>  Please go to https://openunison.github.io/ to integrate your cluster with OpenUnison.
+This repo has been deprecated.
+>  It will continue to be updated until 12/30/2022, however new features will **not** be added to this repo.
+>
+>  :warning:

 [![Alt text](https://i.vimeocdn.com/video/735154945_640.webp)](https://vimeo.com/297400302)

 *Short video of logging into Kubernetes and using kubectl using Active Directory*